 - Add fish or vegetable broth in a large Dutch Oven or stock pot.
 Bring to a boil.

 - Add potatoes and cook for 15 minutes.
-Stir in chopped carrot and minced onion and cook for another 5 minute.
+Stir in chopped carrot, minced onion and coriander and cook for another 5 minute.

 - Next add in salmon, salt and pepper and continue cooking for another 5 minutes.